 Mergers and acquisitions (M&A) is the process by which a company seeks to grow through either combining with another company or purchasing the company outright.
 The business world today is far from stagnant, with large companies often seeking greater efficiency, cost savings or markets for their products by merging with other companies.

-M&A specialists are professionals trained in facilitating this process for companies as much as possible.
-A diverse field with many different responsibilities for specialists depending on the progress of a deal, M&A can be an exciting option for those flexible enough to handle its many requirements.
+M&A specialists are professionals trained in facilitating this process for companies.
+A diverse field with many responsibilities depending on the progress of a deal, M&A can be a rewarding opportunity for qualified candidates.

 The job of a mergers and acquisitions specialist is to facilitate the purchase or consolidation of companies from inception to the final merger.
 A merger is a complicated process, and the responsibilities of M&A specialists vary depending on the stage of a transaction.
 For this reason, potential M&A specialists must be highly flexible in handling a wide range of duties as needs arise.

-Before any merger can take place, an M&A specialist must research potential acquisitions to find those that are both relevant to the larger company and financially beneficial.
-At this stage, an M&A specialist communicate directly with management personnel of other companies to identify the benefits of a deal and illustrate the terms of a proposed agreement.
-Companies who do not appear interested in a deal are filtered out at this stage.
+Before any merger can take place, an M&A specialist must research potential acquisitions to find those that are relevant and financially beneficial.
+At this stage, an M&A specialist communicates directly with management personnel of other companies to identify the benefits of a deal and illustrate the terms of a proposed agreement.
+Companies that don’t fit the requirements are filtered out at this stage.

-With a communication link established between interested parties, the M&A specialist engages in what is known in the industry as “due diligence”.
-Due diligence is a financial analysis of all data relevant to the potential merger, including a risk assessment of the target company’s current management and operational structure.
+With a communication link established between interested parties, the M&A specialist engages in due diligence.
+This is a financial analysis of all data relevant to the potential merger, including a risk assessment of the target company’s current management and operational structure.
 This audit is designed to provide the M&A specialist’s employers with as much data as possible on the financial benefits, and potential pitfalls, of the impending acquisition.

 The next stage is the structuring of the deal itself, including negotiation of an equitable agreement, employee contracts, financing and future liabilities.
 M&A specialists are also responsible for assigning value to target companies based on asset worth and the comparable worth of similar companies.